Build a site

 Sacramento Parks data was provided by Sacramento County Open Data.

 © Custom Site Template.
-All photos used on this site are from Unsplash and Esri.
+All photos used on this site are from iStock and Esri.

-8. Delete any line breaks between each line of text.
+10. Delete any empty line breaks between the lines of text.

 Align center button